-The Military Studies minor consists of the courses identified below (Required and Electives), and is open to any student at the University of Maryland.
+The Military Studies minor consists of the courses identified in the Requirements section, and is open to any student at the University of Maryland.
 Students seeking a minor in Military Studies must be approved by the Director of Air Force ROTC and be advised by instructional personnel in that office.

 |Required Courses 1|

 |ARSC301||Management and Leadership II||3|

 |ARSC400||National Security Forces in Contemporary American Society I||3|

 |ARSC401||National Security Forces in Contemporary American Society II||3|

 |Select one of the following Global Affairs courses:||3|

 |Modern Military History, 1494-1815|

 |Europe in the Twentieth Century|

 |Select one of the following Military Affairs courses:||3|